 HRRC Structure and Process

-- GVSU is guided by the ethical principles regarding all research involving humans as set forth in the report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research entitled: Ethical Principles and Guidelines for the Protection of Human Subjects of Research (often referred to as the "Belmont Report").
+- In seeking to assure adequate protections for all participants in research conducted by GVSU staff or students, the HRRC is guided by the ethical principles as set forth in the report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research entitled: Ethical Principles and Guidelines for the Protection of Human Subjects of Research (often referred to as the "Belmont Report").
 The report may be found on-line through the HRRC homepage.

 - All institutional and non-institutional performance sites for this institution, domestic or foreign, will be obligated by this institution to conform to ethical principles which are at least equivalent to those of this institution, as cited in the previous paragraph or as may be determined by the Department of Health and Human Services (DHHS) Secretary.